diego-kleinman/ReactionTest/README.md

 After creating a new form the previous one is eliminated to avoid the acumulation of "div´s", this elimination is done acceding to the "father" that in this case is the label "body", and eliminating the reference to the div we want to eliminate.

-An interesting lesson that gave me a lot of work but also a lot of satisfaction and acknowledge mainly in JavaScript, a beautifull lenguage that I´m certain
-I will continue studying.

 A very interesting exercise which, not only did it take me a lot of work, but also gave me a great satisfaction.
 It also helped me to acknowledge some concepts, mainly in JavaScript, a beautifull programming lenguage that I´ll definitely continue studying.